UKGovernmentBEIS/inspect_ai/benchmarks/humaneval/README.md

 # HumanEval

 [HumanEval](https://arxiv.org/pdf/2107.03374) is a benchmark to evaluate a model's performance on synthesizing programs from docstrings.
+This implementation is based on the [official implementation](https://github.com/openai/human-eval).

 ## Execution
 Here is an example prompt from the dataset: